FrankBot1000/iFoodTrackDashboard/README.md

 # iFoodTrack Dashboard
 iFoodTrack Dashboard App (originally called "Food String Tracker") was the original scratching that itch App.
-It's a macOS App built when Objective-C was king, using AppKit and the Xcode Interface Builder.
+It's a macOS App built when Objective-C was King, using AppKit and the Xcode Interface Builder.
 It utilizes the USDA FoodCentral database.

 iFoodTrack Dashboard is organized as a single window dashboard-style App.
 It presents a library/favorites/custom meals outlineView (left side), a middle detail view, for diary details (top) and chart details (bottom), and a right extended details view describing nutrient data absolute values, averages and mean values.